 The cost of dimensional metrology calibration in Singapore is driven primarily by instrument type and range, the number of points tested, the tightness of the required tolerance, and whether a SAC-SINGLAS accredited (ISO/IEC 17025) certificate is needed versus a basic traceable check.
 A simple caliper calibration sits at the lower end of the cost range; a multi-axis CMM verification or a torque wrench requiring bidirectional testing at several load points sits well above it.
-There is no fixed nationwide price list — every reputable lab quotes based on the actual scope — but understanding the cost drivers lets you budget sensibly and compare quotes on a like-for-like basis.
+There is no fixed nationwide price list — every reputable lab quotes against the actual scope — but understanding the cost drivers lets you budget sensibly and compare quotes on a like-for-like basis.

 Cost driver 1: instrument type and complexity